giorgiberia/giorgiberia.github.io/_posts/2023-11-04-push-notifications.markdown

 ### 6 Important Tip
 While you are using Expo go to look at your notifications.
-App Icon and App Name will be Expo go. when you publish your app, you will see your app name and icon.
+The app Icon and App Name will be Expo Go. when you publish your app, you will see your app name and icon.
+Also, mobile devices should have permissions enabled for push notifications.

 ### 7 Conclusion